MaverickSuperHornet/wolf-in-a-bukkit/README.md

 In the code add commentary where you based the idea off.
 File name in craftbukkit or plugin and line number reference mandatory OR bug report!.
 We need a paper trail to show we DID NOT LOOK INTO BUKKIT for functionality.
+Also make notes of your reasoning you have behind the functionality.
+This does not have to be long but more in the line like:
+    x.java implented yyy, interface yyy needed.
+    x.java has a variable that takes an int from a method called getGreen() from Color object; public int getGreen() needed in Color object

 I realise this is really a handicapped project but it is doable.
 Better than rewriting an api from scratch.